-J(7) Millet.

-- (7)(a) Acceptable supporting records.
+- J(7) Millet. - (7)(a) Acceptable supporting records.
 Settlement sheets, ledger sheets and assembly sheets must show gross production in pounds or bushels.
 Individual scale tickets may be used to support determinations for moisture and quality deficiencies, quality adjustment and unit division. - (7)(b) Quality Adjustment.
 To be eligible for quality adjustment, the following determinations must be made by a grader or by a laboratory approved by RMA RSO/AIP. - 1 Deficiencies in quality, result in the millet weighing less than 50 pounds per bushel; or - Substances or conditions are present that are identified by the Food and Drug Administration or other public health organizations of the United States as being injurious to human or animal health. - J(8) Onions.
-If farm management records are used to support production reports, they must be substantiated by records from a marketing outlet, processor, packer, first handler, etc. - (8)(a) Adjustments to 1999 and Prior Years' Production.
-Previous insured 1999 and prior years' total production reported as field-run must be adjusted to reflect applicable grade standards.
-For any prior production not previously converted, multiply the total field-run production for each crop year by a grade factor of .85 (generally not used for non-storage onions), or if the SPOI indicate other grade factor(s), use the applicable grade factor(s).
-After applying the applicable grade factor, recalculate the actual/assigned yields.
-Insureds that have reported field-run production and have acceptable supporting records indicating applicable grades may recertify such crop year(s).
-Grade adjustments to prior production history for carryover insureds will be considered corrections to APH yields; therefore, CUPS do not apply when calculating the approved APH yield for the crop year on any applicable units.
+If farm management records are used to support production reports, they must be substantiated by records from a marketing outlet, processor, packer, first handler, etc. - (8)(a) Field-run production must be adjusted to reflect the applicable grade standards specified in the policy.

-- (8)(b) Acceptable Supporting Records. - For production that is sold or delivered at time of harvest, settlement sheets must indicate gross weight (onion production minus dirt and foreign material) AND net sorted weight or graded weight with percent of pack based on applicable grade standards. - Farm stored production, should be graded or production adjusted for APH purposes (using applicable grade factor) according to applicable grade standards prior to being placed in the storage structure, gross weight (onion production minus dirt and foreign material) or structure measurements indicating deductions for obstructions are acceptable. - Measurements must be verifiable and definitive for sold, delivered, and farm stored records.
+- (8)(b) Acceptable Supporting Records. - For production that is sold or delivered at time of harvest, settlement sheets must indicate gross weight (onion production minus dirt and foreign material) AND net sorted weight or graded weight with percent of pack based on applicable grade standards. - 2 Farm stored production, should be graded or production adjusted for APH purposes (using applicable grade factor) according to applicable grade standards prior to being placed in the storage structure, gross weight (onion production minus dirt and foreign material) or structure measurements indicating deductions for obstructions are acceptable. - 3 Measurements must be verifiable and definitive for sold, delivered, and farm stored records.
 For example: - a Unacceptable: 16 bins or 34 loads. - b Acceptable: bin = 1,500 Lbs.
-16 bins @ 1,500 Lbs. = 24,000 Lbs. and 34 loads @ 24,000 Lbs. = 816,000 Lbs. - If records certified by the PRD do not include the required grade information, applicable grade factors (.85 or as specified on the SPOI) must be used to convert field-run production to policy grade standards.
+16 bins @ 1,500 Lbs. = 24,000 Lbs. and 34 loads @ 24,000 Lbs. = 816,000 Lbs. - 4 If records certified by the PRD do not include the required grade information, applicable grade factors (.85 or as specified on the SPOI) must be used to convert field-run production to policy grade standards.
 If grade is certified after the PRD, it will be used when updating the next year's APH yield. - J(9) Green Peas.
 If farm management records are used to support production reports, they must be substantiated by records from a marketing outlet, processor, packer, first handler, etc. - (9)(a) Acceptable Supporting Records.
 A copy of the contract and/or settlement sheet must show planted acres, the contract price for the tenderometer reading, sieve size, or grade factor shown on the SPOI for that type of pea, dollars received for peas delivered (exclusive of bonuses for acres, high production, split payment, late planting payment, etc., or deductions for seed, pesticides and their application, planting or harvesting), variety (specific name from the seed company) and acres harvested. - (9)(b) Bypassed/Unharvested Acreage.
 Follow the instructions provided under Processing Beans [Par.
 J(1)(b) of this Sec.]. - (9)(c) For harvested delivered production, determine the production for APH by dividing the dollar amount received from the processor by the contract price per pound for the tenderometer or sieve size designated by the actuarial table. - (9)(d) All dry pea production harvested from green pea acreage, provided the insured retains ownership of the dry peas, will be multiplied by 1.667 for shell types, 3.000 for pod types, and added to the total green pea production on the APH form.
 The total production is divided by the acreage originally planted to green peas.